Pop stars in the movies

-She's performed in films like Prison Song and Rock of Ages before, but Grammy-winning R&B icon Mary J. Blige could soon add a slew of film-centric accolades to her awards mantle, as the 46-year-old is earning some of the best reviews of her career for her work in Dee Rees' period Sundance drama Mudbound.
-Distributor Netflix is eyeing a limited theatrical bow later this year, likely attempting to garner Oscar attention for the film's cast, which also includes Carey Mulligan, Garrett Hedlund, and Jason Mitchell in a tale of racism, war, and familial drama set amid the backdrop of WWII-era Mississippi.
+She’s performed in films like Prison Song and Rock of Ages before, but Grammy-winning R&B icon Mary J. Blige added a slew of film-centric nominations (including best supporting actress at the Oscars) to her awards mantle, as the 46-year-old earned some of the best reviews of her career for her work in Dee Rees’ period Sundance drama Mudbound.
+Distributor Netflix made history as it notched several above-te-line nominations from the Academy, namely for Blige, who appears among the film’s cast alongside Carey Mulligan, Garrett Hedlund, and Jason Mitchell in a tale of racism, war, and familial drama set amid the backdrop of WWII-era Mississippi.

 Harry Styles (Dunkirk)